 Plastics.
 Cost-efficiency and durability has made them indispensable in manufacturing and production.
 It’s also made them a world-wide environmental problem.
 What can be done to reduce the impact of one of the most ubiquitous materials of the modern age?
 Even as bottom-up investors, we still find benefit in exploring investment themes as they relate to sustainable development and which have potential implications for the companies in which we invest on our clients’ behalf.

-As part of our ongoing research and engagement process, we have created a list of issues to explore, ranging from the environmental challenges palm oil supply chains face to implications and benefits of a circular economy which you may have read about in our last quarterly report.
+As part of our ongoing research and engagement process, we have created a list of issues to explore, ranging from the environmental challenges palm oil supply chains face to implications and benefits of a circular economy.
 We have been working on deepening our understanding of the challenges and opportunities companies face in plastic and packaging.

 The sustainable development challenge

 Plastic is wonderful stuff.
 It is lightweight so less carbon intensive to move around, durable, mouldable and less energy intensive to make than glass or aluminium.
 It helps reduce food waste and decreases the risk of food contamination.
 Plastics industry group, Plastics Europe, argue that in developing countries 40% of food losses occur at post-harvest and processing levels and, of course, they argue plastic has an important role to play in reducing that.1 There are also a wide range of medical applications, such as packaging for pharmaceuticals and manufacturing healthcare equipment.
 In the 1980s, the argument was made that plastic bags were better than paper bags given concerns around deforestation.

 ‘Trucost calculates the total natural capital cost of plastic in the consumer goods industry to be more than US$75 billion per year.’2

 However, we are making and using far too much plastic, and it’s not made in a way that’s designed to reuse, rather it’s designed to be thrown away.
 What’s emerged is the ‘plastics paradox‘: